 3. Get the rest of the family on board.
 Instead of singling out your child, have a conversation with the whole family about how you’d like to make healthy changes for everyone, including yourself.

 “Kids learn their habits from their parents,” Melton says.
 So it’s important to lead by example.
 One study found that children were much more likely to lose weight when their parents also slimmed down.

 4. Start small.
 Don’t try to overhaul your family’s diet all at once.
 Instead, try making a few changes at a time.
 Small, manageable tweaks are more likely to last for a lifetime, Melton says.

 Start with one or two of these habits each week:

 - Swap your child’s sugar-sweetened drinks, such as juice and soda, for water or low-fat or nonfat milk.

 - Make sure that your child eats a healthy breakfast.
-A morning meal with whole grains and protein, like a piece of whole-wheat toast with peanut butter, will help him feel full so he won’t overeat later in the day.
+A morning meal with whole grains and protein, like a piece of whole-wheat toast with peanut butter, will help them feel full so they won’t overeat later in the day.

 - Trade refined grains, like white bread and white rice, for whole grains, such as whole wheat bread and brown or wild rice.
 Experiment with new ones, too, like quinoa or farro.

 - Try not to eat at restaurants or fast food joints more than once a week.

 - Buy more fruits, vegetables, and other healthy snacks and fewer chips, cookies, and candy.
 If these high-calorie foods aren’t around, your kids can’t eat them.
 And while you shouldn’t declare any treats “off-limits,” help your kids learn to have them in moderation.